modalitysystems/modalitysoftware-docs/twa/README.md

 >[PowerBi Apps installation guide](PowerBIAppsAdminInstallGuide.md)

-### Step 4(optional): Setting custom triggers for the Notification Service
+### Step 4 (optional): Teamwork Analytics Bot Deployment

+>N.B You can only complete the bot deployment if the Notification Service was deployed in step 2.

+To deploy the teamwork analytics Teams Bot, you need to install the Bot App into your Microsoft Teams tenant by [following these instructions](deployteamsapp.md).
+Once completed, provide your Tenant Id, Bot Pre-Shared Key and Bot Installation Link to the Modality Team to complete provisioning in our hosted infrastructure.

-If you have opted to include the Notification Service in your deployment then you can change the default Reminder scheduling.
+If you would like to change the default reminder scheduling.
 Follow [these steps to configure the Task Scheduler](NotificationTaskScheduling.md).

 ### Individual Modules
 >[Teamwork Analytics: Teams Usage](ModalityTeamsUsage.md)